dboissier/mongo4idea/README.md

 This plugin integrates MongoDB Servers with database/collections tree,  Query Runner and Shell console.

 ## Plugin Compatibility
-This plugin was built with JDK 1.6 and ideaIU-11.1.5 version.
+This plugin was built with JDK 1.6 and ideaIC-12.1.4 version (Idea 11 is not supported anymore).

 ## How to install it?
 Download this plugin from your IDE (Mongo Plugin)